 Not just for the braai feast, but for the hilarious fun that ensued with the friendly competition that came from wine making – three teams mixing their own varieties of Merlot, Shiraz and Cabernet Sauvignon ratios, as judged by the Momberg family themselves.
 A family of wine-makers since 1919, you could say they know their stuff, especially when it comes to bottling your very own blend in style.

-Jordan Wine Estate – For a Vineyard Safari
+Head to Jordan Wine Estate – For a Vineyard Safari

 We came to call Jordan home for a few days, in modern cabin style rooms set within 146 hectares of farmland.
 The landscape appeared to spread for miles, and in layers that eventually reached the mountains.
 Here the vineyards lay at differing altitudes from 160 to 410 m above sea level, and face all directions.